jazho76/speculative_execution_exp/README.md

 ## References and further exploration

 If you find this topic interesting, I encourage you to explore the [pwn.college Microarchitecture Exploitation Dojo](https://pwn.college/system-security/speculative-execution/).
-It offers hands-on challenges that get much closer to real-world vulnerabilities, including Flush+Reload, Spectre, and Meltdown style attacks.
+It also offers hands-on challenges that get much closer to real-world vulnerabilities, including Flush+Reload, Spectre and Meltdown style attacks.